robinlau1981/fusion/README.md

-Here is a copy of Matlab codes involved in the following paper
+Here is a copy of data Matlab codes involved in the following paper

 @inproceedings{liu2021robust,